cakephp/docs/en/console-and-shells.rst

     class would override the ability to access the functionality in the Sound task specified in the $tasks array.

-Loading tasks on the fly with TaskCollection
+Loading Tasks on the Fly With TaskCollection
 --------------------------------------------

 You can load tasks on the fly using the Task collection object.
 You can load tasks that